 Contaminated sediment from the Port of Dunkirk has been re-used in road structures since 2002, when the Port started to cooperate with the Ecole des Mines de Douai and various industrial partners in order to design alternative materials for stabilised sub-base road layers.

 The BlueCity business park is one of Rotterdam's unique landmarks: formerly a water park resort, the complex is now a circular incubator housing over 30 startups experimenting towards a sustainable future.

 Valorisation of urban biowastes into key strategic resources (proteins and fertilisers) in a cascading process.

 Arthur ten Wolde is the Executive Director of Ecopreneur.eu, the European Sustainable Business Federation.
-Ecopreneur represents about 3000 businesses in five member states, mostly SMEs, which strive to deliver sustainable products and services.
-Arthur is internationally recognized as a circular economy expert, motivational speaker and (co-)author of several reports and numerous articles in magazines.
+Ecopreneur represents about 3000 businesses in five Member States, mostly SMEs, which strive to deliver sustainable products and services.
+Arthur is internationally recognised as a circular economy expert, motivational speaker and (co-)author of several reports and many articles in magazines.